hudanurcan/student-registration-system/README.md

 For the Django backend to work correctly, you'll need to install the following packages:
-Django: The web framework for the backend.
+-Django: The web framework for the backend.
-djangorestframework: For building RESTful APIs.
+-djangorestframework: For building RESTful APIs.
-django-cors-headers: To handle Cross-Origin Resource Sharing (CORS) and allow communication between frontend and backend.
+-django-cors-headers: To handle Cross-Origin Resource Sharing (CORS) and allow communication between frontend and backend.